BCSC 245: Syllabus

 Library Resources

 Andrea Kingston is the librarian for BCS and Neuroscience.
-You can make an appointment with her online (select her name from the list), or email her at
+You can make an appointment with her online (select her name from the list), or email her.

 Course Credit Hour Policy